alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/open-an-issue-when-a-test-fails-during-a-tfs-build.md

 ---
 In last post I show how to configure test run in a team foundation build, simply editing the msbuild file.
 The aim of the post was showing how to make the entire build fail when a single test fails.
 To achieve this result I simply override a target and set some properties values.

-In this post Iâ€™ll show how to automatically open an issue in TFS when a test fails.
+In this post I'll show how to automatically open an issue in TFS when a test fails.
 This is a standard requirement, because in such a way you are immediately aware when some test are failing.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <Target Name="AfterTest">